| Romans 9:18-21 states: "Therefore hath he mercy

 of iniquity no knowledge who eat up my people as they eat

+bread, and call not upon the LORD."
 God saw nothing in man that would merit salvation.
 If the

 Arminian notion were true, then election and salvation would